ttrav365/js-scroll/README.md

 # js-scroll
-Coding Dojo JS Scroll assignment
+JS Scroll is an assignment for Coding Dojo's Javascript course.